Skip to main content

 To derive the new area-based measure, as well as carry out the subsequent analysis, it was necessary to access and link a variety of data sources.

-As specified earlier, the smallest geographic domain at which data is subsequently released to the general public is at output area level (or small areas in Northern Ireland).
+As specified earlier, the smallest geographic domain at which data is subsequently released to the public is at output area level (or small areas in Northern Ireland).
 In England and Wales, ONS (2021a) highlight the aspiration was for output areas to contain approximately 125 households, while also being as homogenous as possible (based on tenure and dwelling type).
 In Scotland, no such requirement was set on homogeneity, with NRS (2015) indicating that output areas are expected to contain between 20 and 78 households.
 NISRA (2019) point out that small areas in Northern Ireland average around 160 households/400 individuals and are intended to be socially similar.
 Our starting point was to therefore obtain key statistics at output area level from the 2011 Census supplied by ONS (2021b), NRS (2021b) and NISRA (2021) relating to various indicators, which included;

 a) Age structure (KS102)